mark-gerarts/ou-afstuderen-artefact/e2e/README.md

 This allows you to check what is going on, and play around with the selectors etc that you're using in the tests.

-Then run the test suite either directly or using docked, as explained above.
+Then run the test suite either directly or using docker, as explained above.

 To create a new test suite: